 Criminals are constantly trying to exploit Internet vulnerabilities and harm users.
 One common type of cyberattack is a cross-site request forgery attack, or CSRF.
 Hackers use these attacks to make purchases and transfer money on a user’s behalf without the victim noticing.
-How can these attacks be prevented?CSRF: Cross-site request forgery attacks explained
+How can these attacks be prevented?What is CSRF?
+(Cross-site request forgery attack)

 It’s strictly prohibited: If you access a website, you should not be getting additional data from third-party servers!
 But there can be exceptions.
 If both website owners agree on cooperation, there’s nothing to stop them reaching an agreement.
 Cross-origin resource sharing (CORS) regulates this cooperation.
 How does it work?